 Some recommendation has the Optimize Script option enabled.
-The Optimize Now window displays the script that used to enact the recommended change.
+The Optimize Now window displays the script that was used to enact the recommended change.
 Review the script, to either Run it or Cancel to return to the recommendation you were viewing.

-When you run the optimize script, a displays next to the optimized recommendation.
+When you run the Optimize Script, displays next to the optimized recommendation.